OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 The following steps describe how to hide text in links:

 1. In your application screen, select the Link you want to edit.

-2. Select the portion of the link text you want to hide, for example, "product" in “View product in store”
+1. Select the portion of the link text you want to hide, for example, "product" in “View product in store”.

-3. [Add a CSS class](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Look_and_Feel/Cascading_Style_Sheets_(CSS)) that makes that part of the link invisible.
+1. [Add a CSS class](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Look_and_Feel/Cascading_Style_Sheets_(CSS)) that makes that part of the link invisible.

     ![Hiding text in buttons or links](images/hiding-text-in-buttons-or-links-ss.png?width=350)

-4. The procedure is complete.
+1. The procedure is complete.

 ### Adding detailed descriptions for short labels